-Matt Love’s practice focuses on permitting and litigation matters involving federal and state natural resource and environmental law, particularly on matters pertaining to the Clean Water Act (CWA), Endangered Species Act (ESA), National Environmental Policy Act (NEPA), Federal Power Act, Magnuson-Stevens Act, and Indian law.
+Matt Love’s practice focuses on permitting and litigation matters involving federal and state natural resource and environmental law.
+Matt represents clients on issues pertaining to the Clean Water Act (CWA), Endangered Species Act (ESA), National Environmental Policy Act (NEPA), Federal Power Act, Magnuson-Stevens Act, Coastal Zone Management Act, and Indian law.
 Matt represents utilities, renewable energy developers (including hydropower, tidal, geothermal, and wind project developers), Indian Tribes, and other governmental entities.

 Prior to joining Van Ness Feldman, Matt served as Assistant Attorney General for Washington State and as a trial attorney for the U.S. Department of Justice.
 During his tenure as an Assistant Attorney General, he represented the State of Washington and the Washington Department of Fish and Wildlife in natural resource litigation and other matters involving the ESA, fisheries, water, and Indian law issues.
 While serving as a Trial Attorney for the U.S. Department of Justice, Matt defended federal agencies in litigation involving the ESA, the Magnuson-Stevens Act, the Marine Mammal Protection Act, and NEPA.

 Matt served as a Fulbright Scholar in Ghana, West Africa during the 2005-2006 academic year.
-As a Fulbright, he taught courses in environmental, natural resource, and public international law at Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.
+As a Fulbright Scholar, he taught courses in environmental, natural resource, and public international law at Kwame Nkrumah University of Science and Technology in Kumasi, Ghana.

 Lewis & Clark College, Northwestern School of Law